What is intellectual property?

 Whatever you do, make sure you’re not infringing someone else’s IP before you start to use a mark.
 Read more on how to check this here.

-Trade marks you might own include: your business name, your logo, your tagline, custom design elements.
+Trade marks you might own: your business name, your logo, your tagline, custom design elements.

 A “Design” essentially means the look or appearance of an object (for example, the design of a particular type of shoe, ring, fork, or packaging).
 Designs have a specific dedicated method of IP protection available to them.